-If 2014's Hold Still Life was the fruition of Field Mouse's evolution from a fiery two-piece into a fully-fledged band, then new album Episodic (August 5, Topshelf Records) is the letting go; the abandonment of past persuasions for something altogether more untamed.
-Where the band's initial work was self-recorded by founding members Rachel Browne and Andrew Futral, the new record signifies the first time that the quintet has composed an album together from start-to-finish - and the result is a record that feels altogether more defined.
+If 2014's Hold Still Life marked Field Mouse's evolution from a fiery two-piece into a full-fledged band, then 2016's Episodic was the letting go -- the abandonment of past persuasions for something altogether more untamed.
+Where the band's initial work was self-recorded by founding members Rachel Browne and Andrew Futral, the new record is the first time that the quintet has composed an album together from start to finish, and the result is a record that feels altogether more defined.

-Recorded in Philadelphia with Hop Along's Joe Reinhart, and written through a twelve month period which delivered sudden family illness and a deteriorating relationship, Episodic is fashioned from ten feverish bouts of guitar-pop; led by Browne's fearsome and fearless vocal and informed by an instrumental backing that underpins the entire record with a vibrant concoction of guitar, drums and keys.
+Recorded in Philadelphia with Hop Along's Joe Reinhart and written during a 12 month period that delivered sudden family illness and a deteriorating relationship, Episodic is fashioned from 10 feverish bouts of guitar-pop led by Browne's fearless vocals and informed by an instrumental backing that underpins the entire record with a vibrant concoction of guitar, drums and keys.

 Sign up to get periodic email updates about new Field Mouse music, tours & exclusives: